Health and wellbeing

-The Dental Surgery is next to the Health Centre, and offers a range of NHS and private treatments.
+The Dental Surgery is next door to the Health Centre and offers a range of NHS and private treatments.

 All students on a course of six months or longer who require a visa to study in the UK need to pay an Immigration Health Surcharge as part of their visa application.
 This entitles you to care from the UK’s National Health Service for the duration of your stay.

 EEA and Swiss students should obtain a European Health Insurance Card before coming to the UK in order to get access to the NHS.

 Counselling and mental health advice

 The Student Counselling and Mental Health Advice Service offers free and confidential counselling on personal issues that may be affecting your wellbeing.

 Be kind to yourself, work hard, relax often and never suffer in silence!
 Life at Imperial is hard work but I promise, it will also be some of the best years of your life."

 You will be offered an initial meeting with a counsellor to talk about your difficulties and to discuss whether counselling might be helpful for you.
 This may be a starting point to another source of help.
 Life Skills workshops are also available.

 If you prefer to speak to a fellow student, Nightline is a confidential helpline and listening service staffed by trained students for term-time support through the night and into the early hours of the morning.